 If you want to get stronger, you’ve gotta train regularly.

-That’s why we’ve put together six mighty ways you can efficiently practice trickier Spanish grammar topics.
+That’s why I’ve put together a workout you can trust with six mighty ways you can efficiently practice trickier Spanish grammar topics.

 Why Grammar Practice Is Important for Advanced Spanish Learners